Last updated: May 4, 2026

 - Ask about installment payments if you need time, especially before the bill becomes delinquent.

-- Review other exemptions for widow or widower status, blindness, total disability, combat-related veteran disability, or first-responder status through the Florida exemptions page.
+- Review other exemptions for widow or widower status, blindness, total disability, combat-related veteran disability, or first-responder status.

 - For title or trust problems, get legal help early.
 A small paperwork problem can block a large exemption.